-We now steered East-North-East one eighth of a mile.
-South-East by South one eighth of a mile, East-South-East one sixth of a mile, South-West one eighth of a mile, East-South-East one eighth of a mile, South-South-East one sixth of a mile, North-East by East one twelfth of a mile, East-South-East half a mile, South-West by West one third of a mile, South-South-East one eighth of a mile, South-South-West one quarter of a mile, North-East one sixth of a mile, South by West one fourth of a mile, East three gurters of a mile, and North-East one quarter of a mile.
-Here the mountain on the left appeared to be composed of a succession of round hills, covered with wood almost to their summits, which were white with snow, and crowned with withered trees.
-We now steered East, in a line with the high lands on the right five miles; North one twelfth of a mile, North-East by North one eighth of a mile, South by East one sixteenth of a mile, North-East by North one fourth of a mile, where another river fell in from the right; North-East by East one sixth of a mile, East two miles and and an half, South one twelfth of a mile, North-East half a mile, South-East one third of a mile, East one mile and a quarter, South-South-West one sixteenth of a mile, North-East by East half a mile, East one mile and three quarters, South and South-West by West half a mile, North-East half a mile, South one third of a mile, NorthEast by North one sixth of a mile, East by South one fourth of a mile, South one eighth of a mile, South-East three quarters of a mile.
-The canoe had taken in so much water, that it was necessary for us to land here, in order to stop the leakage, which occasioned the delay of an hour and a quarter, North-East a quarter of a mile, East-North-East a quarter of a mile, South-East by South a sixteenth of a mile, East by South a twelfth of a mile, North-East one sixth of a mile, East-South-East one sixteenth of a mile, South-West half a mile, North-East a quarter of a mile, East by South half a mile, South-South-East one twelfth of a mile, East half a mile, North-East by North a quarter of a mile, South-South-East a quarter of a mile, North-East by North one twelfth of a mile, where a small river flowed in from the left, South-East by East one twelfth of a mile, South by East a quarter of a mile, South-East one eighth of a mile, East one twelfth of a mile, North-East by North a quarter of a mile, South half a mile, South-East by South one eighth of a mile, North-East one fourth of a mile, South-East by East, and South-East by South one third of a mile, East-South-East, and North-North-East one third of a mile, and South by West, East and

-East-North-East one eighth of a mile.
+We now steered east-north-east one eighth of a mile, south-east by south one eighth of a mile, east-south-east one sixth of a mile, south-west one eighth of a mile, east-south-east one eighth of a mile, south-south-east one sixth of a mile, north-east by east one twelfth of a mile, east-south-east half a mile, south-west by west one third of a mile, south-south-east one eighth of a mile, south-west one quarter of a mile, north-east one sixth of a mile, south by west one fourth of a mile, east three quarters of a mile, and north-east one quarter of a mile.
+Here the mountain on the left appeared to be composed of a succession' of round hills, covered with wood almost to their summits, which were white with snow, and crowned with withered trees.
+We now steered east, in a line with the high lands on the right five miles; north one twelfth of a mile, north-east by north one eighth of a mile, south by east one sixteenth of a mile, northeast by north one fourth of a mile, where another river fell in from the right; north-east by east one sixth of a mile, east two miles and an half, south one twelfth of a mile, north-east half a mile, south-east one third of a mile, east one mile and a quarter, southsouth-west one sixteenth of a mile, north-east by east half a mile, east one mile and three quarters, south and south-west by west half a mile, north-east half a mile, south one third of a mile, north-east by north one sixth of a mile, east by south one fourth of a mile, south one eighth of a mile, south-east three quarters of a mile.
+The canoe had taken in so much water, that it was necessary for us to land here, in order to stop the leakage, which occasioned the delay of an hour and a quarter, north-east a quarter of a mile, east-north-east a quarter of a mile, south-east by south a sixteenth of a mile, east by south a twelfth of a mile, north-east one sixth of a mile, east-south-east one sixteenth of a mile, south-west half a mile, northeast a quarter of a mile, east by south half a mile, south-south-east one twelfth of a mile, east half mile, north-east by north a quarter of a mile, southsouth-east a quarter of a mile, north-east by north one twelfth of a mile, where a small river flowed in from the left, south-east by east one twelfth of a mile, south by east a quarter of a mile, south-east one eighth of a mile, east one twelfth of a mile, northeast by north a quarter of a mile, south half a mile, south-east by south one eighth of a mile, north-east one fourth of a mile, south-east by east, and southeast by south one third of a mile, east-south-east, and north-north-east one third of a mile, and south by west, east and east-north-east one eighth of a mile.